-1Carbon pricing in this context means the implementation of a carbon tax or emissions trading scheme (World Bank 2018); in this report we use the term 'value on carbon' to
+1Carbon pricing in this context means the implementation of a carbon tax or emissions trading scheme (World Bank 2018); in this report we use the term 'value on carbon' to reflect a set of broader policies.

-2The risk arising as a result of the interdependency between capture and storage operators, and other counterparties
+2The risk arising as a result of the interdependency between capture and storage operators, and other counterparties.